drf0rk/AnxLight/Docs/Plan.md

 The goal is to leverage the robust backend of \"Theirs\" (tunneling, WebUI-specific setup, path management) with the improved UX and orchestration of \"Mine\" (Gradio UI, log streaming, runpy).
 The ultimate aim is to create a versatile tool adaptable across various platforms including Colab, Kaggle, cloud providers, and local setups.

 Phase 2: Plan for Gradio UI Integration into anxety-solo/sdAIgen (Updated for v3 Architecture) **Note:** This document outlines the initial strategic plan.
-The detailed implementation now follows the "v3 Architecture Plan" (provided by the user during development) and the continuously updated, detailed roadmap in `AnxLight_Development_Plan.md` located in the root of this repository.
+The detailed implementation now follows the \"v3 Architecture Plan\" (provided by the user during development) and the continuously updated, detailed roadmap in `AnxLight_Development_Plan.md` located in the root of this repository.

 This plan aims to integrate a Gradio-based UI and operational improvements into the `anxety-solo/sdAIgen` project structure.
 Core Principle (v3): A two-cell notebook initiates a pre-flight setup for heavy installations.
 The second cell launches the Gradio application (`scripts/main_gradio_app.py`), which becomes the primary user interaction point for session configuration. `main_gradio_app.py` handles session-specific asset downloads, prepares `anxlight_config.json`, and then triggers `scripts/launch.py`.
+*   **Language Focus**: Development should prioritize English-language versions of components (e.g., `*-en.py` files) or create new language-agnostic components.
+Russian-specific files (e.g., `widgets-ru.py`, `downloading-ru.py`) from the original `anxety-solo/sdAIgen` repository should be ignored and are not part of AnxLight's scope.

 Proposed File Structure & Changes (Conceptual for v3):
 Base: `anxety-solo/sdAIgen` repository structure.